BluePurplePro/Dell-Inspiron-3580-Hackintosh/Increase_DVMT_Pre-Allocated_to_64MB_on_Dell_Inspiron_15_3580.md

 ## Prepare the USB
 1. Take a thumb drive and format it in `FAT32`.
 Make sure to use `GPT` partitioning scheme.
 2. Download [EFI CFG RU.zip](https://github.com/user-attachments/files/19006164/EFI.CFG.RU.zip).
-3. Extract EFI_CFG_RU.zip to the USB created in step 1.
+3. Extract EFI.CFG.RU.zip to the USB created in step 1.
 The directory tree should look like this:
 ```
 EFI
 └── BOOT